Nando Reis: Career with Titãs

-In 1982, Titãs (at that time "Titãs do Iê-Iê") made their first live presentation at Mário de Andrade Library with Reis as a drummer, an instrument he son abandoned.
+In 1982, Titãs (at that time "Titãs do Iê-Iê") made their first live presentation at Mário de Andrade Library with Reis as a drummer, an instrument he soon abandoned.
 They recorded several tapes and sent them to recording labels until they signed up with Warner Music label.
 In 1984, Titãs released their first album, Titãs, and Nando played the bass guitar in some tracks although initially he was supposed to be a backing vocalist only.
 After this release, he briefly left the band for two weeks in order to focus on Sossega Leão, which was making more money, but he changed his mind and was accepted back.
 In the late 1980s, Titãs caught a plane to London, for their first international show.
 On June 19, 1989, his mother Cecília died of cancer.